-2021 \$ 2020 \$

-Recoverable taxes (i) 1,158,688 335,330

-Other receivables (ii) 92,529 147,754

-1,251,217 483,084

-- (i) Recoverable taxes include Canadian harmonized sales tax receivable and the Quebec sales tax receivable. - (ii) Other Receivables in the current year include a \$9,729 refund of a deposit paid in respect of professional fees (collected subsequent to year end), as well as \$82,800 related to exploration work performed on the portion of the Gwillim property that is part of the agreement with Argonault whereby the Corporation is reimbursed for 50% of the drilling costs, plus 10% management fee (collected subsequent to year end).
-In 2020, Other Receivables included \$147,754 in amounts related to exploration work performed on the portion of the Joe Mann property that is part of the agreement with Soquem whereby the Corporation was reimbursed for 35% of the exploration costs (all was collected in 2021, and there is no amount receivable in respect of the agreement with Soquem at December 31, 2021).
+(i) Recoverable taxes include Canadian Harmonized Sales Tax receivable and the Québec Sales Tax receivable.

+(ii) Other Receivables in the current year include \$392,054 related to exploration work performed on the portion of the Gwillim property that is part of the agreement with Argonault Gold Inc. ("Argonaut") whereby the

+Corporation is reimbursed for 50% of the drilling costs, plus a 10% management fee (collected subsequent to year-end).
+In 2021, Other receivables included a \$9,729 refund of a deposit paid in respect of professional fees (collected subsequent to year end), as well as \$82,800 related to exploration work performed on the portion of the Gwillim property that is part of the agreement with Argonault (all was collected in 2022).